vgsr/econozel/README.md

 > This WordPress plugin requires at least [WordPress](https://wordpress.org) 4.4 and [VGSR](https://github.com/vgsr/vgsr/) 0.1.

 Tightly coupled with the VGSR plugin, providing a secured platform to archive and display articles from d' Econozel or any other medium.
 Articles are clustered by edition, which in turn are clustered in volumes.
-Since both editions and volumes are stored as WordPress taxonomies, this plugin creates their front-facing pages and paths dynamically.
+Because both editions and volumes are stored as WordPress taxonomies, this plugin creates their front-facing pages and paths dynamically.

-There are three ways to browse the archived articles:
+There are multiple ways to browse the archived articles:

 1. The plugin's root page at `/econozel/` displays a summary of recent article activity
 2. The usual article post type archives, which you can visit at `/econozel/articles/`
-3. The volume or edition archives, which you can visit starting at `/econozel/volumes//` or `/econozel/editions/`
+3. The volume or edition archives, which you can visit starting at `/econozel/volumes/` or at `/econozel/editions/`
+4. A randomly selected article, which you can visit at `/econozel/random/`
+5. A selection of featured articles, which you can visit at `/econozel/featured/`

 Several widgets are added to present the plugin's content: